simozmp/rdt_fileshare/README.md

 # #> Rdt_fileshare: RDT over UDP client/server CLI app for filesharing

-This is a simple client/server application written in C, which implements Go Back N protocol in its own `read()`, `write()` functions to reliably send data with a UDP socket.
+This is a simple client/server application written in C, that uses custom Go Back N sockets to reliably send data using a UDP socket.

 ## Dependencies